You On AI Field Guide · The Permanent Problem The You On AI Field Guide Home

 The permanent problem is Keynes's term for the question human beings face when the struggle for subsistence has been substantially resolved — a question he considered more difficult than the economic problem it would replace.
 Keynes predicted this problem would become urgent for his grandchildren.
 He was right about the timing.
 He was wrong about the preparation.
 The AI transition has delivered the material conditions under which the permanent problem becomes inescapable, and the society that confronts it possesses no developed philosophical, institutional, or cultural framework for addressing it.
-The question 'What am I for?' — posed by Segal's twelve-year-old in The Orange Pill — is the permanent problem arriving at the dinner table.
+The question 'What am I for?' — posed by Segal's twelve-year-old in You On AI — is the permanent problem arriving at the dinner table.

 Keynes's formulation was precise: 'how to use his freedom from pressing economic cares, how to occupy the leisure, which science and compound interest will have won for him, to live wisely and agreeably and well.'
 The problem is permanent because it does not admit of technical solution.
 No amount of further economic growth can answer it.
 Once the economic problem is solved, the permanent problem becomes the only problem, and its difficulty becomes visible.